-Today, we are using few traditional Montessori MATH materials to learn about quantity and numerals.
+Today, we are using a few traditional Montessori MATH materials to learn about quantity and numerals.
 In Montessori MATH curriculum, Numbers Rods are among the first math materials to introduce to a toddler at around two years of age (followed by Sandpaper Numbers and then by a Spindle Box).

-However, simple PRACTICAL LIFE activities can be introduced even to a one-year-old.
+However, simple PRACTICAL LIFE activities can be introduced even to a fifteen-month-old.
 Thereafter, you would naturally transition to SENSORIAL Activities in the following order: Knobbed Cylinders are usually introduced 1st; followed by a Pink Tower (2nd); followed by Brown/Broad stair (3rd); and then Red Rods (4th).

 After the child is familiar with SENSORIAL Red rods, you would start with a MATH curriculum, by introducing the Numbers Rods (which are red and blue segmented).
 Today, we are using the Numbers Rods with number cards, spindles from the Spindle Box, and Sandpaper Numbers.